Bigly-Wordpress/Bigly-05202017/_posts/2017-02-05-snl-skits-from-the-february-4th-episode.md

 https://www.youtube.com/watch?v=pZOF9q5fzfs

-Next was a spoof of the daily press briefings with an impersonation of Sean Spicer by Melissa Mcarthy.
+Next was a spoof of the daily press briefings with an impersonation of Sean Spicer by Melissa McCarthy.

 https://www.youtube.com/watch?v=noGvAQv4jzE